Adam de Gordon, Lord of Gordon: Support for King Edward I and II

 An historian of the Gordon family says that this last Sir Adam joined Sir William Wallace in 1297, and the statement is accepted by Lord Hailes as correct.
 It is probably true, as the English estates were forfeited at that time, but were recovered by Marjory, mother of Gordon, who submitted to the English rule and brought to her son a great inheritance on both sides of the border.
 The year 1303 was spent by Edward I in Scotland.
 On his return to England he carried with him certain sons of the nobles as hostages, and Gordon followed as a deputy with power to arrange for the pacification of the country.

 About 1300, Gordon confirmed several charters granted by his predecessors to the abbey of Kelso.
 The earliest of these was granted by Richard de Gordon, elder son of the founder of the family, previous to 1180.
 In 1308 there was a formally dated agreement between the monks of Kelso and Sir Adam Gordon, knight, regarding some lands in the village of Gordon, given to them by Andrew Fraser about 1280.

 After the coronation of Robert Bruce and the accession of Edward II to the English throne, certain Scottish noblemen continued 'deeply engaged in the English interest', among whom Abercrombie mentions with sorrow 'the formerly brave and honest Sir Adam Gordon'.
 However, it was Gordon who prevented by unknown arguments the execution of King Robert's nephew, Thomas Randolph, 1st Earl of Moray.
 Randolph was given to Gordon to imprison at his castle with orders that Randolph was not to be given parol but within the year Randolph was taken to England where he made peace with the English King.

 Until 1314 Gordon was well disposed toward the English king, from whom he received various marks of favour.
-In 1308, when William Lambert, archbishop of St. Andrews, who had been imprisoned by Edward I, was liberated by his successor, Gordon with others became surety for his compliance with the conditions of his release.
+In 1308, when William Lamberton, bishop of St. Andrews, who had been imprisoned by Edward I, was liberated by his successor, Gordon with others became surety for his compliance with the conditions of his release.
 In 1310 he was appointed justiciar of Scotland.
 In January 1312 Edward II was at York, on his way to invade Scotland, but resolved to treat for peace, and for that purpose appointed David, earl of Atholl, Gordon, and others his plenipotentiaries, but without any good result.
 In October 1313 Gordon, along with Patrick, earl of March, was deputed by such of the Scots as still remained faithful to the English interest to lay before Edward their miserable condition.
 The king received them graciously, and on 28 November formally replied, announcing his intention to lead an army to their relief next midsummer.
 In a letter dated 1 April the same year Edward warmly commended to the pope John and Thomas, sons of ‘a nobleman and our faithful Adam Gordon,’ who seem to have been about to visit Italy.